 Topology of the seismic network The new telemetric seismic network (Fig. 1b) has been installed since the end of 2003 on the island of Crete and the broader area of South Aegean and is continuously operated by the Laboratory of Geophysics and Seismology of the Technological Educational Institute of Crete in order to provide modern instrumental coverage of seismicity in the southern Greece, as well as some more insight into the stress and deformation fields, tectonics, structure and dynamics of the Hellenic Arc.
 Network's geometry as well as site selection has been chosen carefully, since the primary goal is to locate seismic events, fact which assures the most accurate determination of seismic parameters.
 Furthermore, plenty of studies are conducted, concerning mainly the crust structure of the area which will lead to a representative velocity model, the stress-field and the focal depth distribution.
-The South Aegean Seismic Network (SASN) is now in extensive operation and the associated database has increased in both quantity and quality during the period 2003-2008.
+The South Aegean Seismic Network (SASN) is now well established with a stable technical and financial position.
+The associated SASN database has increased in both quantity and quality during the period 2003-2008 and is being extensively used for research.
 Due to the technical development of the network, there has also been a good knowledge of software applications for seismic data acquisition, communication and processing.